 I’ve never worked so much.
 It’s never been so hard to protect my calendar from an incredible amount of meetings.
-I’ve never seen so many conferences (that we now call workshops or webinars), on any subject, with so many people taking part with just a few days notice.
-Remote working should free up our time and make us more flexible, but it’s actually boxed our days off as we try to make the most of our time.
+I’ve never seen so many conferences, webinars or workshops.
+And with so many people taking part with just a few days notice!
+Digital working should free up our time and make us more flexible.
+But it’s actually boxed our days off as we try to make the most of our time.

 We are surprised if not everyone is able to join in the exact minute that a meeting starts.
 We get frustrated is we have to wait a few minutes to receive a link.
-It’s become normal for people to leave meetings on the dot because they have “back to back” calendar invites.
+It’s now normal for people to leave a meeting because they have “back to back” calendar invites.

 Human time is analogue, but remote workers’ time is digital.
 It’s a “finite” amount of time that pulls us along by our ears to make sure we respect all of our commitments.
 It’s the new presenteeism, the idea of being always on that started when we got email on our phones.

 Matt Martin, CEO of Clockwise, talked to Forbes about a 17% increase in what he calls “fragmented time”, or rather gaps in the diary that are less than two hours.
 His organization sells software that “optimizes calendars to free up blocks of uninterrupted time”, helping people to protect themselves from “other people’s commitments“.

 That’s always been the problem in digital, starting with electronic mail.
 It’s one of the most advanced tools when it comes to abusing time.
 Over the past 20 years its overridden people’s agendas at a time that’s convenient to the sender.
 It moves the cost of communication on the shoulders of the person that receives it.